Skip to main content

 All our procedures are approved by the HBCC Oversight Committee and by the NIH Department of Bioethics.

-The slabs are barcoded and stored in individual plastic bags in -80°C freezers until dissections of circumscribed brain regions are performed for individual projects.
+The slabs are barcoded and stored in individual vacuum sealed bags in -80°C freezers until dissections of circumscribed brain regions are performed for individual projects.
 Dissections are performed using a dental drill or a scalpel.
 Tissue is either stored in small blocks or pulverized and aliquoted without thawing at any time during the procedure.

-Whole blood is sent to the National Medical Services Lab for routine or custom toxicological analysis, depending on the subject’s medical history.
+Whole blood is sent to the National Medical Services lab for routine or custom toxicological analysis, depending on the subject’s medical history.
 The remaining blood is stored for research purposes in -80°C freezers.

-Research Projects: Most of the research projects are performed as collaborations with intramural and extramural researchers, and some are performed within HBCC.
+Most of the research projects are performed as collaborations with intramural and extramural researchers, and some are performed within HBCC.

-HBCC also distributes the data obtained by RNA, DNA and CHIP sequencing, genotyping, gene expression microarrays, and quantitative PCR directly to approved investigators or through NIH-approved websites: The National Institute of Mental Health Data Archive (NDA), Human Brain Collection Core genomics data in post-mortem brain of psychiatric disorders #3151 ; The database of Genotypes and Phenotypes (dbGaP), Study ID phs000979.v3.p2 ; the HBCC also participates in the CommonMind Consortium, Synapse ID2759792 .
+HBCC also distributes the data obtained by RNA, DNA and CHIP sequencing, genotyping, gene expression microarrays, and quantitative PCR directly to approved investigators or through NIH-approved websites:

-Resources: Currently, the HBCC resources include brain tissues (varying brain regions and amounts available) from individuals with the following diagnoses (numbers of individuals in parenthesis):
+Currently, the HBCC resources include brain tissues (varying brain regions and amounts available) from individuals with the following diagnoses (numbers of individuals in parenthesis):

-• Attention Deficit Hyperactivity Disorder (13)
+• Attention Deficit Hyperactivity Disorder (22)

-• Anxiety Disorders (19)
+• Anxiety Disorders (27)

-• Autism Spectrum Disorder (2)
+• Autism Spectrum Disorder (5)

-• Bipolar Disorder (153)
+• Bipolar Disorder (160)

-• Unspecified Depressive Disorder (31)
+• Unspecified Depressive Disorder (35)

 • Eating Disorders (3)